crdpool/Story-Node-Manager/README.md

-# Story Node Manager Script
+# Story Node Manager Script by CrdPool

 A Bash script to automate the installation, management, and maintenance of a Story node.
 This script provides a menu-driven interface for easy node setup, snapshot updates, validator creation, and log viewing.